arcus/education_modules/using_redcap_api/using_redcap_api.md

 This is an example of trying out and learning about the API without having to write code.
 You can experiment with various methods and learn easily without having to go through the frustration of writing a lot of code to find out how to do things.

-In some API methods (like "Export Records"), you'll have a number of drop down menus you can choose from to tailor your request, including which "forms" and which "fields" you want to retrieve.
+In some API methods, like **Export Records**, you'll have a number of drop down menus you can choose from to tailor your request, including which "forms" and which "fields" you want to retrieve.
 You can make multiple choices in menus like these by holding down control while clicking (Windows) or command while clicking (Mac).
 Helpfully, however, if you want **every** item listed (say, you want every form and every field), you don't click any selection at all, and REDCap assumes you mean everything that appears in the drop-down list.

 <div class = "important">
-Do take a look and make sure your "Response" box contains comma separated values and shows a good return code (200).
+Do take a look and make sure your Response box contains comma separated values and shows a good return code (200).
 If not, something has gone wrong -- either you don't have the correct rights, which means you need to take another look at your rights in the User Rights section of REDCap, or you've issued an API call that is incorrect in some way (for instance, maybe you requested a .json format instead of .csv).
 </div>

 ### API Playground: Code